-The results showed limited platforms for members of the community to participate in stakeholder engagement activities in the SVC.
-The majority of participants as shown in Table 2indicated that 98% (n = 89) stated that they had never participated in consultative meetings; only 2% (n = 2) who said they participated in consultative meetings.
-Annual planning meetings, Community Areas Management Programme for Indigenous Resources (CAMPFIRE) meetings and community share ownership meetings were the available stakeholder platforms in SVC.
+The results showed limited platforms for community members to participate in stakeholder engagement activities in the SVC.
+The majority of participants as shown in Table 2indicated that 98% (n = 89) stated that they had never participated in consultative meetings; only 2% (n = 2) said they participated in consultative meetings.
+Annual planning meetings, Communal Areas Management Programme for Indigenous Resources (CAMPFIRE) meetings and community share ownership meetings were the available stakeholder platforms in SVC.
 However, 98% (n = 89) participants had no knowledge of this platform and only 2% (n = 2) were in the know.
-On the other hand, 100% (n = 91) were not aware of CAMPFIRE meetings and all of them (100% (n = 91) have no knowledge about the existence of community share ownership in SVC.
+On the other hand, 100% (n = 91) were not aware of CAMPFIRE meetings and all of them (100% (n = 91) had no knowledge about the existence of community share ownership in SVC.
+One of the respondents has this to say: